Topological normal generation of big mapping class groups: Introduction

 \subsection{Normal generating set of big mapping class groups}

-\ There have been numerous studies on the (normal) generation of the big mapping class group, as finding a \emph{nice} generating set for a given group is crucial for understanding its structure and properties.
-In \cite{aramayona2020firstcohomology}, the authors prove that the set of Dehn twists topologically normally generates $\Map(S)$ if and only if $S$ has at most one non-planar end.
+There have been numerous studies on the (normal) generation of the big mapping class group, as finding a \emph{nice} generating set for a given group is crucial for understanding its structure and properties.
+In \cite{aramayona2020firstcohomology}, the authors prove that the set of Dehn twists topologically generates $\Map(S)$ if and only if $S$ has at most one non-planar end.
+Moreover, Patel and Vlamis \cite{patelvlamis2018algebraic} proved that if $S$ has at least $2$ ends accumulated by genus, then $\PMap(S)$ is topologically generated by Dehn twists and handle shifts.
 In \cite{calegari2022normal}, the authors show that for the finite type surface $S$ with a Cantor set $K$ embedded, $\Map(S-K)$ is normally generated by torsion normal generator of $\Map(S)$ unless $S$ has genus $2$ with $5k+4$ punctures for some $k\geq 0$.
 In \cite{hernandez2022conjugacy}, the authors studied topological properties of conjucagy class in $\Map(S)$.
 They showed that all conjugacy classes in $\Map(S)$ are meager and provided a condition for $\Map(S)$ to contain a dense conjugacy class.
 Additionally, as mentioned earlier, Vlamis (\cite{vlamis2023homeomorphism}, \cite{vlamis2024telescoping}) proved that if $S$ is perfectly self-similar or telescoping, then $\Map(S)$ has a normal generator.
-In \cite{afton2021nielsen}, the authors show that If $S$ is an infinite-genus surface, then $\PMap(S)$ is topologically generated by handle shifts.
 Also, Mann and Rafi \cite{mann2023large} give a necessary and sufficient condition for a tame surface $S$ to admit a coarsely bounded generating set of $\Map(S)$ and explicitly constructed the CB generating set.

 When considering the topological normal generating set, we pose the same question: Which set of mapping classes topologically normally generates the whole mapping class group?
 How large should such set be?
 By their nature, big mapping class groups are neither countably generated nor compactly generated.
 However, for a tame infinite type surface $S$ with CB generated $\Map(S)$, we first show that the number of normal generators is bounded by a constant that depends only on the topology of $S$.